nhampton20/shellbeats/README.md

 A terminal music player for Linux.
 Search YouTube and stream audio directly from your command line.

+Note: The code currently has some Italian strings mixed in.
+I started this project for personal use, then decided to publish it.
+Future updates will be fully in English.

 ## Why?

 I wrote this because I use a tiling window manager and I got tired of: